DNonov/blog/content/posts/recover-uncommitted-changes.md

   recover-ch = "!bash ~/bin/recover_changes"
 ```

-So we can execute the script and create a file `recovered_changes.txt`, which
+We can execute the script and create a file `recovered_changes.txt`, which
-contains all the changes, separated by dashed lines.
+contains all the changes, separated by dashed lines with a single command.

 ```bash
 git recover-ch